£15.00 = 1yr access & certificate

 - Personal protective equipment – Only after all the previous measures have been tried and found ineffective in controlling risks to a reasonably practicable level, must personal protective equipment (PPE) be used.

 Risk Assessments and Method statements are designed to assess what hazards are present in your workplace and how you or your colleagues might reduce any potential risk of injury by working out the safest possible approach to the task.

-Without effective risk assessment training it is difficult to understand the risk involved in your business and manage them effectively.
-For an example of factors to consider when undertaking a risk assessment see this example.
+Without effective risk assessments it is difficult to understand the risk involved in your business and manage them effectively.

 Step 1 — Identify the hazards

 Step 2 — Decide who might be harmed and how

 Step 3 — Evaluate the risks and decide on precautions